Feature voting: How to make it work (+ 5 best tools)

 No-one sets out to make software like this.
 But it happens – all too often.

-In this video, I share six things you can to to avoid your product becoming a painful experience.
+In this video, I share six things you can do to avoid your product becoming a painful experience.
 Follow these, and your customers won’t have to endure a “death of a thousand cuts” user experience.

 In theory, we use sophisticated frameworks to choose what to build next.